dependable-ai/nn-dependability-kit/README.md

 ## Structure

 There are four packages under nndependability, namely
+- basic: reader for models as well as intermediate representation of nn (for verification purposes)
 - metrics: compute dependability metrics for neural networks
 - atg: automatic test case generation to improve the metrics
 - formal: formal verification (static analysis, constraint solving) of neural networks